Key Takeaways

 Best for: Weightlifters, CrossFit athletes, and power sport competitors

-Strength-focused formulas prioritize zinc for protein synthesis and recovery, vitamin D3 for bone health under heavy loading, and magnesium for muscle function.
-These athletes benefit from formulations that support intense, shorter-duration efforts and rapid recovery between sessions.
+Strength-focused formulas prioritize zinc to support protein metabolism and recovery support, vitamin D3 for bone health under heavy loading, and magnesium for muscle function.
+These athletes benefit from formulations that support training demands associated with intense, shorter-duration activity and recovery support between sessions.
 For additional mineral support, explore mineral supplements tailored for athletes.

 | Category | Key Features | Ideal Training Volume | Primary Benefits |